 If a potential drug issue is identified, a clinical event is triggered, and the pharmacy will receive a UniDUR message.
-Prescriptions are screened for the following potential drug issues:
+The LMPBM screens prescriptions for the following potential drug issues:

-- Compliance Monitoring refills too early or too late; - Prescribing Limits excessive or inadequate dosages, or duration of therapy; - Therapeutic Duplication two or more prescriptions with duplicative actions, whether prescribed by the same or different prescribers; - Drug-Drug Interaction drugs that should not be taken concurrently; - Drug-Disease Precaution specific drugs that may cause harm in recipients with certain known medical conditions; - Disease-Drug Precaution diseases where specified drugs are suggested for use to deter disease progression or complications; and - Pregnancy Precaution drugs with high risk of fetal harm dispensed to childbearing women.
+- Compliance Monitoring refills too early or too late; - Prescribing Limits excessive or inadequate dosages, or duration of therapy; - Therapeutic Duplication two or more prescriptions with duplicative actions, whether prescribed by the same or different prescribers; - Drug-Drug Interaction drugs that should not be taken concurrently; - Drug-Disease Precaution specific drugs that may cause harm in patients with certain known medical conditions; - Disease-Drug Precaution diseases where specified drugs are suggested for use to deter disease progression or complications; - Pregnancy Precaution drugs with high risk of fetal harm dispensed to childbearing women.

-NOTE: Refer to "Prospective Drug Utilization Policies/Limits/Edits" in Section 37.1 Covered Services, Limitations, and Exclusions of this manual chapter for detailed policy information.
+Note: Refer to Section 37.5.8 Prospective Drug Utilization Policies/Limits/Edits for detailed policy information.